 Future predictions are more credible

 According to the most recent industry data, 60 to 70 percent of businesses will make a cloud decision in the next two years.
-Add to that the 25 percent of the companies that already use cloud, but will consider new vendors as subscriptions expire, and we’re looking at about 90 percent of business that may be moving to the cloud in 2018.
+Add to that the 25 percent of the companies that already use cloud, but will consider new vendors as subscriptions expire.

 As of late 2015, however, less than 25 percent of companies have made a firm cloud decision.
 If the trends of the last five years continue, can we trust that UCaaS will grow as predicted?